nodejs/node/doc/api/process.md

 are not part of the normal Node.js and JavaScript error handling flow.
 Node.js can emit warnings whenever it detects bad coding practices that could lead to sub-optimal application performance, bugs, or security vulnerabilities.

-The listener function is called with a single `warning` argument whose value is an `Error` object.
-There are three key properties that describe the warning:

-* `name` {string} The name of the warning (currently `'Warning'` by default).
-* `message` {string} A system-provided description of the warning.
-* `stack` {string} A stack trace to the location in the code where the warning was issued.

 ```js
 process.on('warning', (warning) => {